janko/rodauth-rails/README.md

 * consistent before/after hooks around everything
 * dedicated object encapsulating all authentication logic

-One commmon concern is the fact that, unlike most other authentication frameworks for Rails, Rodauth uses [Sequel] for database interaction instead of Active Record.
+One common concern is the fact that, unlike most other authentication frameworks for Rails, Rodauth uses [Sequel] for database interaction instead of Active Record.
 There are good reasons for this, and to make Rodauth work smoothly alongside Active Record, rodauth-rails configures Sequel to [reuse